Derivasians/Calculatte/Documenatation/RoundingAndAccuracy.md

 `Double.NEGATIVE_INFINITY` by `round()`.

-As a result of this behaviour, setting `CalculatteEnvironment.POSITIVE_INFINITY` to `Double.MAX_VALUE` or `CalculatteEnvironment.NEGATIVE_INFINITY` to `Double.MIN_VALUE` will disable rounding up to positive or negative infinity, respectively.
+As a result of this behaviour, setting `CalculatteEnvironment.POSITIVE_INFINITY` to `Double.MAX_VALUE` or `CalculatteEnvironment.NEGATIVE_INFINITY` to `-Double.MAX_VALUE` will disable rounding up to positive or negative infinity, respectively.
 It should be noted that rounding to infinities are off by default.